 The Sierra High Route.
 The Haute Route.
 The Bailey Range Traverse.
 Mount Whitney's Mountaineer's Route.
 These iconic and popular treks involve lots of on trail travel and off trail boulder hopping, scree slogging, snow walking, and rock scrambling.
 These types of terrain are where the Scarpa Zodiac Plus GTX shines brighter than any other boot in our review.
 If you need the stability and traction of a mountain boot, with the weight of a mid-weight hiking shoe, then this model is for you.

-At $250, the Zodiac Plus GTX is the second most expensive boot in our review, behind the Asolo Power Matic 200.
+At $269, the Zodiac Plus GTX is expensive.
 We feel that it is worth it to pay this premium price for the high performance and durability you will get in return.
-The next best model in this category, the La Sportiva TRK GTX costs $30 less, but is notably less durable or water resistant.
+The next best model in this category, the La Sportiva TRK GTX costs less, but is notably less durable or water resistant.

 For those adventurous hikers going off the beaten path to scramble peaks or traverse ranges, our testing determined that the Scarpa Zodiac Plus GTX cannot be beaten for its combination of durability, stability, and traction that is often only otherwise found in a much heavier mountain boot.